trinitylake-io/trinitylake/docs/format/transaction.md

 ## Root Node Latest Version Hint File

-A file with name `_latest_hint` is stored and marks the hint to the latest version of the TrinityLake tree root node file.
+A file with name `_latest_hint.txt` is stored and marks the hint to the latest version of the TrinityLake tree root node file.
 The file name is persisted in storage as is without [optimization](./location.md#optimized-file-name) The file contains a number that marks the presumably latest version of the tree root node, such as `100`.